AndresN17/rust_basics/README.md

-# My First program in RUST Language
+# Rust Examples
-This is my first program writed in Rust Language.
+This repository will have basic examples of how to use Rust Language.